 Any certified eco-friendly, nontoxic, or natural laundry detergent will work.
 We recommend Tru Earth Detergents.
-They are convenient laundry detergent strips that come in zero waste packaging and are paraben and phosphate-free.
+They are convenient laundry detergent strips that come in zero-waste packaging and are paraben and phosphate-free.
 Tru Earth Detergent is also free from bleach or added dyes.
 They are a vegan, natural choice to take the best care of yourself and your mattress protector.

 This depends on the reason for washing.
 If your mattress protector is only used occasionally, for instance, in a guest bedroom, then you can simply wash it after each use.
-However if your guest room is left unused for long periods of time, you should wash the bedding, including the mattress protector, every three months to get rid of dust.
+However, if your guest room is left unused for long periods of time, you should wash the bedding, including the mattress protector, every three months to get rid of dust.

-If you spilled any liquids or it somehow was stained, you should wash it immediately after each occasion of coming in contact with fluid.
+If you spilled any liquids or it somehow was stained, you should wash it immediately after each occasion of coming in contact with fluids.
 You can count on washing it with every change of your linen to be sure you keep all dust at bay and control any moisture that might be trapped.

-The more water resistant the mattress protector is, the more you may need to monitor the moisture buildup, especially if you live in a damp area with stagnant air.
+The more water-resistant the mattress protector is, the more you may need to monitor the moisture buildup, especially if you live in a damp area with stagnant air.
 And finally, experts recommend replacing your mattress protector completely every 1-2 years.

 Protect your mattress from allergens.
 This is very important if you have pets, if you suffer from allergies, or have sensitive skin.
 Dust mites and allergens, in general, can be kept at bay with the help of a mattress protector.